Middlesbrough railway station

-Middlesbrough is a railway station on the Durham Coast Line, Esk Valley Line and Tees Valley Line.
+Middlesbrough is a railway station on the Durham Coast, Esk Valley and Tees Valley lines.
 The station serves the town of Middlesbrough in North Yorkshire, England.
 It is owned by Network Rail and managed by TransPennine Express.
+Direct destinations include Darlington, Redcar Central, Saltburn, Sunderland, Newcastle, York and Manchester Airport.
+There is a direct service to London Kings Cross once per weekday.

-According to the Office of Rail and Road statistics, Middlesbrough railway station is the fourth busiest in the North East region, with 1,210,906 total entries and exits (2021–22 period).
+According to the Office of Rail and Road statistics, Middlesbrough railway station is the fourth busiest in the North East region, with 1,466,884 total entries and exits (2023–24 period).